Vivekanand-R/AI-Product-Framework/README.md

 **7. Lean Product Development**

-**Auto/Manufacturing Example: Toyota's Lean Manufacturing → Lean Product Thinking** Toyota’s lean philosophy extended beyond manufacturing to shape global product development.
-In their software-driven initiatives, such as in-car infotainment systems and autonomous vehicle research, Toyota applied the principle of “Kaizen” (continuous improvement) to software development.
+**Auto/Manufacturing Example: Toyota's Lean Manufacturing → Lean Product Thinking** Famous Car Manufacturer lean philosophy extended beyond manufacturing to shape global product development.
+In their software-driven initiatives, such as in-car infotainment systems and autonomous vehicle research, Manufacturer applied the principle of “Kaizen” (continuous improvement) to software development.

             A. Start with a minimal system,
             B. Gather real driver feedback from prototypes
             C. Improve continuously, not just release-and-forget

-For example, Toyota’s in-car voice navigation system went through dozens of iterations in Japan using real commuter behavior — focusing on accuracy, tone, and cultural cues rather than flashy User Interface.
+For example, Manufacturer in-car voice navigation system went through dozens of iterations in Japan using real commuter behavior — focusing on accuracy, tone, and cultural cues rather than flashy User Interface.
 Meaning:- Lean isn't just startup speak — it's embedded in industrial process and influences digital product practices as well.

 **8. Market Research and Opportunity Sizing:**